eugen8/GottaLottaBooks/README.md

 ### Example: create new migration (Mai)
-this example shows how to create a new table called `books` `php artisan make:migration create_books_table` to apply migration:
+this example shows how to create a new table called `books` create `book` model and migration:
+`php artisan make:model Book -m` or only migration:
+`php artisan make:migration create_books_table`
+to apply migration:
 `php artisan migrate`